top of page

 That's why ANA\California created a six-step process for creating an advocacy campaign.

-This section will highlight the advocacy process ANA\California uses frequently to illustrate how we coordinate the credibility, influence, and timing behind our advocacy.
+This section of the Advocacy Institute Guide will highlight the advocacy process ANA\California uses frequently to illustrate how we coordinate the credibility, influence, and timing behind our advocacy.

 Questions You Should Ask Yourself Before Starting a Nursing Advocacy Campaign